codershona/working-with-webpack/README.md

     * Installing Production Dependencies : npm install --save react react-dom react-router-dom ;

     - run this : npm install ;
+    - if you run : npm start  it will show errors;
+    - So, run : npm install --save-dev webpack-cli ;
+    - Then run again : npm start (but again showing errors) ;
+    - In this case, we need to create webpack.config.js file to configuration our package ;
     -